About the Conservatory

 If You Can Dream It, You Can Do It

-Shenandoah Conservatory is Virginia's, and one of the country's, premier conservatories with a faculty of more than 100 professionals in music, theatre and dance and an alumni family that takes center stage from Broadway to the concert halls of Europe.
+Shenandoah is Virginia's oldest, and one of the nation's premier, conservatories with over 100 professionals in music, theatre and dance and an alumni family that takes center stage from Broadway to the concert halls of Europe.
 Shenandoah Conservatory, in terms of size, history and prestige, is a focal point of both Shenandoah University and the performing arts world.
 The conservatory is known for an unusually low student-to-faculty ratio (12:1), for the cooperative and cross-related programs in music, theatre and dance, and for providing all students - performers and creators alike - with top-tier facilities from theatres, concert halls and dance studios.
 The conservatory also operates a state-of-the-art Apple Learning and Creativity Lab, recording studios, Music Education Resource center and voice science, music therapy and digital piano labs.
 In the true conservatory tradition, Shenandoah emphasizes the importance of performance.

 With 32 performing ensembles and more than 300 concerts, recitals, clinics, masterclasses, theatre and opera productions and dance concerts on campus each year, students have continual opportunities to perform and be evaluated by both professionals and peers.